 You may need to update your letter of intent several times a year to reflect any details that have changed since your last check-in.
 Also, the more people involved in your estate that have copies of the letter, the better.
-Consider giving copies to your spouse, children, closest friends, or executor.4
+Consider giving copies to your spouse, children, closest friends, and executor.